miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Restored security guard with scenes and fixed elevator and monitor.
 +Provided a Humanity point for not telling Hannah that Paul is dead.
 +Rewarded one Humanity for Dominating Milligan and added toileteries.
+Restored lost Milligan line and created license item for it to fit.
 Corrected Milligan not leaving his apartment in case you were loud.
 Adjusted Hannah's dates, forced her lines and made her actually die.
 Modified XP and log for plague quest state and made CDC stay longer.